draczer01/Crypto_Reflex/README.md

 By default it values the portfolio in USDT, this can be changed with `--valuebase` argument.

-To configure a proxy, simply create an enviroment variable named `PROXY_URL`
+To configure a proxy, simply create an environment variable named `PROXY_URL`

+To get the the data returned as json simply use: `--json`

 ## Running